bfmartin/ksh-got-prompt/README.md

 # Show the Status of a GOT Repo in a KSH Prompt

 This will show the status of a `got` work tree in a `ksh` prompt.
-It's targeted at developers on the OpenBSD system.
+It's targeted at developers on OpenBSD.

 ## To Enable